abn-oc/bms-backend/README.md

 A Spring Boot backend for a Book Management System.

-Basically authentication with JWT Tokens, CRUD operations, file(images and pdfs) uploads to S3, email for reset password via SMTP.
+Basically authentication with JWT Tokens, CRUD operations, file(images and pdfs) uploads to S3, email for reset password via SMTP, PostgreSQL DB was used for user profiles and books details.